cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 {% note info %}
 # {% fa fa-graduation-cap %} What You'll Learn

-- What Cypress is, and why you should use it
+- What Cypress is and who you should use it
-- Who Cypress is built for
+- Our mission, and what we believe in
 - Key Cypress features
-- Our mission, and what we believe in
 {% endnote %}

 # In a Nutshell